 It is rather interesting that a railroad, which lived essentially only 8 years, continues to hold such a mystic about it and not only has had several books written in its honor but also numerous layouts modeled after it.
 Perhaps this is due to both its alluring paint scheme as well as the legendary railroads that made up the Chessie.
 Whatever the reason there is no denying the impact it continues to hold over railfans and historians today and will undoubtedly continue to so into the future.

+Sadly, it was here that a roundhouse fire during February of 1979 damaged the locomotive to such an extent that it could not be operated again.
+Despite the loss of #2101 as an operational locomotive it will forever be remembered during its trips pulling the AFT and Chessie Steam Special during the late 1970s, a time that saw the rebirth of the steam locomotive as a popular excursion attraction which continues through today.
 For more information about the railroad please visit the Chessie System Historical Society's website.
 Finally, for additional reading about the company, especially a pictorial history of the railroad in West Virginia covering all three affiliated roads (the C&O, B&O, and WM) consider the book Chessie System by Dave Ori.
 The book is stuffed full of colored pictures and anyone interested in the railroad will very much enjoy it!
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.